medewitt/bio720/main.typ

 Rare variants tend to be recent and restricted due to geography (or ancestry).
 This suggests that local context (and inheritance) may be important for understanding particular disease phenotypes

+== Supplment
+ ws
+=== Method for Local Ancestry

+- Created a common panel from the available sequences to create the panels (e.g., all of the African groups representing Africa.)
+- Exclusion was for Native Americans which used other published sequences not included in the report where they used a panel from Mao et al (2007).
+- Made an ancestry call using a consensus approach from mutliple ancestry methods
+  - LAMP-LD (hierarchical hidden markov model approach)
+  - HAPMIX (hidden markov model)
+  - RFMIX (random forests on conditional random fields)
+  - MULTIMIX (hidden markov model)
+- Passed the SNP reads of the individiuals with putative haplotype panels, enriched with the parent/child trios for each chromosome and haplotype where if 3/4 of the methods made the same call, then it was defined as the consensus

+=== Method for KEGG Analysis

+First the ycalculate the number of excess rare nonsymonymous variants which is defined as the number of nonsynomynous variants in excess of the rate predicted from the non-rare K_a / Ks ratio as shown in @varcalc.
+MAF represents the minor allele frequences.
+Larger values represent higher differentiation with the general rule that values greater than 0.15 are substantially different while values of 1 are completely differentiated.

+#set math.equation(numbering: "(1)")
+$ "Excess rare NonSynomynous" = "NonS"_("MAF" < 0.5%) \
+& - "S"_( "MAF"< 0.5%)  ("NonS"_("MAF" > 0.5%) / "S"_("MAF" > 0.5%)) $ <varcalc>

+We can also examine the simple linear regression of the different mapped KEGG pathways.
+The below table reflects the regression of the GERP score (independent variable) on the Number of Excess Nonsynonynmous substitutions.
+We see that generally, as the conservation increases that we see higher excess nonsynomynous variants, but that there is lots of noise in this model.

+#table(
+  columns: (auto, auto),
+  inset: 10pt,
+  align: horizon,
+  [*Parameter*], [*Values*],
+  $R^2$,
+  [0.02139],
+  "gerp", [0.16278 (SD 0.07249, p-value 0.0259)],
+ "Model F",[F-statistic: 5.043 on 1 and 184 DF,  p-value: 0.02592]
+)

+== Fixation Indices

+$ F_("st") = (pi_"between" - pi_"within") / pi_"between" $ <fstcalc>

+Where $pi$ represents the average pairwise distance.

 #pagebreak()

 #glossary("glossary.yml")